zean00/Parity-Secret-Playground/README.md

 # Parity Secret Store playground

-Master branch is PoA 3 member nodes, 3 secret nodes and 3 authority nodes
+WORKING: Master branch is instantseal 3 member nodes and 3 secret nodes

-Instantseal branch is instantseal...
-3 member nodes and 3 secret nodes
+NOT WORKING YET: poa branch is PoA 3 member nodes, 3 secret nodes and 3 authority nodes

 jq is a requirement: `sudo apt-get install jq` on linux or `brew install jq` on mac